 Russell M Reed DMA

-Dr. Russell Reed received his Bachelor of Music and Master of Music degrees in piano performance at Baylor University where he studied with artist-in-residence Krassimira Jordan.
+Dr. Russell Reed received his Bachelor of Music and Master of Music degrees in piano performance from Baylor University where he studied with artist-in-residence Krassimira Jordan.
 He studied composition with Richard Willis and Daron Hagen and drawing and painting with Karl Umlauf.
 Dr. Russell Reed received his D.M.A in music composition in 2005 from The University of Texas at Austin.

 While attending The University of Texas, he studied composition with Dan Welcher and Donald Grantham and served as the assistant director of The New Music Ensemble.
 Since receiving his D.M.A, Dr. Reed has received many notable honors and performances including a state sponsored performance and exhibition of his works at the historic home of Alexander Scriabin in Moscow, Russia.
 In 2009 his Princess Songs were premiered in New York City at the Poetry Project reading series, one of the oldest and most prestigious poetry venues in the United States.
 Recently, light the lovely candles, a song cycle for Soprano, Viola and Piano and Princess Songs were nominated for Austin Critics Table awards for best original composition/score of the 2008-2009 and 2009-2010 concert seasons respectively.